SuperCowPowers/chains/docs/examples.rst

 Examples
 ========
-We present a set of examples that hopefully show how you can use Chains to build flexible pipeline of streaming data.
+We present a set of examples that hopefully show how you can use Chains to build flexible pipelines of streaming data.

-packet_stream.py
+print_packets.py
 ================
 Print packets is about the simplest chain you could have.
 It takes a stream_packet source and prints out the packets.
-It's a 'sink' meaning that it cannot be an input into another chain. stream_packets -> print_packet
+It's a 'sink' meaning that it cannot be an input into another chain.

+stream_packets -> print_packet

 .. automodule:: chains.print_packets